 When you accept a light duty position, your workers' comp payments shift from temporary total disability (TTD) to temporary partial disability (TPD).
-You're no longer completely unable to work—you're working with limitations at potentially reduced pay.
+You're not completely unable to work anymore—you're working with limitations, often at reduced pay.

 How Light Duty Pay Works

-Your compensation during light duty typically comes from two sources:
+Your compensation during light duty comes from two places:

-In most states, TPD benefits pay two-thirds (66.67%) of the difference between your pre-injury average weekly wage and your current light duty earnings.
-Light duty wage reductions typically range from 10-40%, and benefits compensate for two-thirds of that difference.
+Most states set TPD benefits at two-thirds (66.67%) of the difference between your pre-injury average weekly wage and your current light duty earnings.
+Light duty wage reductions typically range from 10-40%, and benefits compensate for two-thirds of that gap.

-Weekly TPD benefits range widely from $50 to over $1,500 per week, depending on your state's maximum rates and your specific wage calculations.
-State maximum weekly benefit rates for temporary disability range from approximately $450 in Mississippi to over $2,000 in states like Iowa and California.
+Weekly TPD benefits range widely—from $50 to over $1,500 per week—depending on your state's maximum rates and your specific wage calculations.
+State maximum weekly benefit rates for temporary disability run from approximately $450 in Mississippi to over $2,000 in states like Iowa and California.

-Most states do not impose a specific time limit on light duty work duration.
-Your benefits continue until you reach maximum medical improvement (MMI) or successfully return to full duty work.
-However, several states do set maximum durations for temporary partial disability benefits.
+Most states don't impose a specific time limit on light duty work duration.
+Benefits continue until you reach MMI or successfully return to full duty.
+But several states do cap temporary partial disability benefits.

 State-Specific Duration Limits